Hi-PACE/hipace/docs/source/run/parameters.rst

     `xz` and `yz` generate 2D field outputs at the center of the y-axis and x-axis, respectively.
 In case of an even number of grid points, the value is averaged between the two inner grid points.
-    `xy_integrated` generates 2D field output that has been integrated along the `z` axis.
+    `xy_integrated` generates 2D field output that has been integrated along the `z` axis, i.e., it is the sum of the 2D field output over all slices multiplied with `dz`.

 * ``<diag name> or diagnostic.coarsening`` (3 `int`) optional (default `1 1 1`)
     Coarsening ratio of field output in x, y and z direction respectively.
 The coarsened output is